cdunham1989/boris_bikes/README.md

 Tuesday 26th - Paired with Rory Collins
 Wednesday 27th - Paired with Hugo Sykes
 Thursday 28th - Paired with Alex Scott-Tonge
+Friday 29th - Paired with Canace Wong

 Build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.